The Curriculum at Woodwater

 - includes sex and relationship education

-In light of the curriculum freedoms we receive as an academy, we have been developing a more creative approach to teaching and learning.
 We teach through topics and work with the children to take account of their interests, making links between subjects, developing knowledge, skills and positive attitudes to learning in a range of contexts.
-We have chosen not to follow the 2014 National Curriculum.
+We provide a wide range of stimulating day trips and residential visits to enhance the children’s learning.

 We recognise that learning is not just about subjects and knowledge, but also about developing a child’s personal and social qualities: consideration for others, empathy, compassion, resilience, honesty, respect, etc. These qualities are encouraged and modelled by staff, volunteers and visitors throughout the school day and beyond.